 Visionary leadership needs to be developed in setting up strong refugee systems that remain sustainable in part by reinforcing the virtues of solidarity and compassion.

-Below are more concrete steps that can be taken to better resolve the global refugee crisis:
+This website does not advocate totally porous borders.
+Instead we promote humanitarian solutions to the policy crisis worldwide.
+Here are some concrete steps that can be taken to better resolve the global refugee crisis:

 Longer-term, broader social change is needed concurrently with the above projects or proposals.
 Such social change must address these types of problems: cultivating the roots of socioeconomic development; improvements in education and vocational training; healthcare systems for all citizens and refugees; respect for good governance and the rule of law; respect for deep democracy; and most importantly, systems that support enforcement of civic and other human rights.